angular/angular-cli/docs/documentation/stories/include-bootstrap.md

     "../node_modules/bootstrap/dist/js/bootstrap.js",
   ]
 ```
 **Note:** When you make changes to `.angular-cli.json` you will need to re-start `ng serve` to pick up configuration changes.

+### Other Bootstrap component libaries

+ - ng bootstrap https://ng-bootstrap.github.io (version 4.x only)
+ - ng2 bootstrap http://valor-software.com/ng2-bootstrap/ (version 3.x & 4.x)

+You should check with the libraries for instructions how to include their project with Angular-cli.
+You probably only need to
+include the above CSS instructions, the JS/TS part will be provided by the library themself.

 ### Testing Project